Business Administration, Master of Business Administration (MBA)

 Additional notes: Entering MBA students are provided academic standards information during the orientation process.
 Other graduate academic requirements are set forth in the Graduate Studies Academic Policies section of this catalog.
 All CBPA academic standards, policies, and procedures are subject to compliance with the University's current academic standards and appeals process.

-Entering students meet with the CBPA Director of Graduate Programs and/or Program Coordinator.
+Entering students meet with CBPA's Director of Graduate Programs and/or MBA Program Specialist.
 A recommended program of study compatible with each student's goals and interests and MBA program requirements will be provided and discussed.

-MBA courses are reserved exclusively for MBA students and other graduate students who have met all course prerequisites or have permission from the CBPA Director of Graduate Programs.
+MBA courses are reserved exclusively for MBA students and other graduate students who have met all course prerequisites or have permission from CBPA's Director of Graduate Programs.

 Practical Business Experience

 MBA graduates should have practical work experience.
 The majority of MBA students are working professionals who meet this expectation upon entry into the program.
 Students with limited professional experience should include an MBA internship in their program of study.
-Up to four credits of an approved internship may be used for elective credit.
-For internship requirements and additional information, contact the Program Coordinator or CBPA Director of Graduate Programs.
+An approved 4 credit internship may be used for elective credit.
+For internship requirements and additional information, contact CBPA's Director of Graduate Programs at 509.828.1248.

 Advancement to Degree Candidacy, Graduation Application, Graduation GPA, and Other Graduate Studies Policies and Procedures